en

 • Find tutor

-Many years ago, the famous Nirvana album led me to believe that “nevermind” was the correct, or, at least, an acceptable—spelling for “never mind.”
+Many years ago, the famous Nirvana album led me to believe that “never mind” was the correct, or at least an acceptable—spelling for “never mind.”
 But it isn’t.
 The expression that means “don’t worry about it,” “forget about it,” and “it doesn’t matter” is “never mind.”
 That's the only proper way to write it down.

-The Meaning of the Noun “Nevermind”
+The meaning of the noun “nevermind”

 You might be surprised to find out that “nevermind” is a noun, and it should only be used in its negative form, “no nevermind.”
 It is a part of an old and pretty much obsolete expression.

-Nevermind can be used instead of the words like attention, business, responsibility, notice, affair, and heed, but only within specific contexts.
+Nevermind can be used instead of words like attention, business, responsibility, notice, affair, and heed, but only within specific contexts.
 Here are a couple of examples of sentences where “nevermind” acts as a synonym for the listed nouns:

 I might be wrong, but it’s no nevermind of yours.